|

 There are several sizes of ventilating needles available (one through seven),

-based on the number of hairs they're designed to grab.
+based on the number of hairs they are designed to grab.
 I have a size one

 The hair I chose to use was #2 dark brown Indian Remy hair.
 It is not as